Soviet empire: Characteristics

 From the 1930s through the 1950s, Joseph Stalin ordered population transfers in the Soviet Union, deporting people (often entire nationalities) to underpopulated remote areas, with their place being taken mostly by ethnic Russians and Ukrainians.
 The policy officially ended in the Khrushchev era, with some of the nationalities allowed to return in 1957.
 However, Nikita Khrushchev and Leonid Brezhnev refused the right of return for Crimean Tatars, Russian Germans and Meskhetian Turks.
 In 1991, the Supreme Soviet of Russia declared the Stalinist mass deportations to be a "policy of defamation and genocide".

-The historical relationship between Russia (the dominant republic in the Soviet Union) and these Eastern European countries helps explain their longing to eradicate the remnants of Soviet culture.
-Poland and the Baltic states epitomize the Soviet attempt to build uniform cultures and political systems.
-According to Dag Noren, Russia was seeking to constitute and reinforce a buffer zone between itself and Western Europe so as to protect itself from potential future attacks from hostile Western European countries.
-The Soviet Union had lost approximately 20 million people over the course of the Second World War, although Russian sources are keen on further inflating that figure.
+According to Dag Noren, the Soviet Union's actions in Eastern Europe sought to constitute and reinforce a buffer zone between itself and Western Europe so as to protect itself from potential future attacks from hostile Western European countries.
+The Soviet Union had lost approximately 20 million people over the course of the Second World War.
 To prevent a recurrence of such costly warfare, Soviet leaders believed that they needed to establish a hierarchy of political and economic dependence between neighboring states and the USSR.

-During the Brezhnev era, the policy of "Developed Socialism" declared the Soviet Union to be the most complete socialist country—other countries were "socialist", but the USSR was "developed socialist"—explaining its dominant role and hegemony over the other socialist countries.
+During the Brezhnev era, the doctrine of developed socialism declared the Soviet Union to have reached a higher stage of socialism in which class contradictions were abolished and the dictatorship of the proletariat had given way to the socialist state of the whole people, explaining the Soviet Union's dominant role and hegemony over the other socialist countries.
 This and the interventionist Brezhnev Doctrine, permitting the invasion of other socialist countries, led to characterisation of the USSR as an empire.

 Soviet influence in countries of socialist orientation was mainly political and ideological rather than economic: the Soviet Union pumped enormous amounts of international assistance into them in order to secure influence.
 The Soviet Union sought a group of countries which would rally to its cause in the event of an attack from Western countries, and support it in the context of the Cold War.
 After the dissolution of the Soviet Union, the Russian Federation was recognized as its successor state, inheriting $103 billion of Soviet foreign debt and $140 billion of Soviet assets abroad.

 Economic expansion did, however, play a significant role in Soviet motivation to spread influence in its satellite territories.
 These new territories would ensure an increase in the global wealth which the Soviet Union would have a grasp on.

 Soviet officials from the Russian Soviet Federative Socialist Republic intertwined this economic opportunity with a potential for migration.
 They saw in these Eastern European countries the potential of a great workforce.
 They offered a welcome to them upon the only condition that they work hard and achieve social success.
 This ideology was shaped on the model of the meritocratic, 19th-century American foreign policy.